-- Encourage the conservation, wise use and management of the town's agricultural and forestry resources, to maintain its environmental integrity, and to protect its unique and fragile natural features. - 2.
+- 1. Encourage the conservation, wise use and management of the town's agricultural and forestry resources, to maintain its environmental integrity, and to protect its unique and fragile natural features. - 2.
 Protect the Region's rural agricultural character, scenic landscape, and recreational resources. - 3.
-Preserve recreational and scenic access by ensuring that at the completion of logging projects all roads are restored to their previous condition.

-4. Encourage the economic growth of agricultural and forest operations at a scale that is appropriate for Chelsea.
+Preserve recreational and scenic access by ensuring that at the completion of logging projects all roads are restored to their previous condition. - 4.
+Encourage the economic growth of agricultural and forest operations at a scale that is appropriate for Chelsea.

-- 1. Where contiguous areas of high value farming or forestry exist, or have significant potential to exist, fragmentation of these areas into uses other than those incidental to agriculture or forestry should be discouraged. - 2.
-Where high value agricultural and forested land are identified, clustered or peripheral development is especially encouraged to protect such resources and prevent fragmentation and sprawling settlement patterns. - Contiguous forest and significant agricultural areas should remain largely in non-intensive uses unless no reasonable alternative exists to provide essential residential, commercial and industrial activities for the Town's inhabitants. - 4.
-The construction of utilities, roads or other physical modifications should skirt tracts of productive agricultural land rather than divide them. - 5.
+- Where contiguous areas of high value farming or forestry exist, or have significant potential to exist, fragmentation of these areas into uses other than those incidental to agriculture or forestry should be discouraged. - Where high value agricultural and forested land are identified, clustered or peripheral development is especially encouraged to protect such resources and prevent fragmentation and sprawling settlement patterns.

+- 3. Contiguous forest and significant agricultural areas should remain largely in non-intensive uses unless no reasonable alternative exists to provide essential residential, commercial and industrial activities for the Town's inhabitants. - 4.
+The construction of utilities, roads or other physical modifications should skirt tracts of productive agricultural and forest lands rather than divide them. - 5.
 Farmers, loggers, and foresters should use Accepted Management Practices (AMP) and are encouraged to implement Best Management Practices (BMP) in their operations and to minimize point and non-point source pollution. - 6.
-Support the development of value-added farm and forestry products in Chelsea.
+Support the development of value-added farm and forestry products in Chelsea. - 7.
+Support the use of locally produced foods by residents, visitors, and the Town.

 - 1. Local land use planning groups and programs affecting agriculture and forestry should consider ways to promote these industries.
 This could include local bylaws and the creation of farm and forest land conservation programs, including:

-- 1. transfer of development rights
+- a. transfer of development rights;

-- 2. purchase of development rights
+- b. purchase of development rights;

-- 3. cluster development
+- c. cluster development;

-- 4. area based allocation
+- d. area based allocation;

-- 5. performance standards
+- e. performance standards;

-- 6. impact fees;
+- f. impact fees;

 - 2. To promote a better understanding of the farming and forestry practices, and natural resource management in general; the industry, conservation organizations, public schools and the tourism and recreation industries should sponsor continuing educational opportunities to the public.

+- 3. The Selectboard should consider producers of local food and other goods when looking for providers for events.

-XI.
-Land Use Plan
+X. Land Use Plan